Clubhouse: Are users in the Middle East safe from digital authoritarianism?

 The app has been hailed as a free-speech haven.
 “It’s even possible that Clubhouse may finally help fulfil the promise of the ‘Arab Spring’ demonstrations from a decade ago,” one Bloomberg columnist recently wrote.

-But in spite of the enthusiasm, Clubhouse appears to be unsafe.
+But Clubhouse appears to be unsafe.
 The app collects reams of data on users, who are easily identifiable, while there's little stopping others - including pro-government informants or secret police - from surveilling or doxxing users talking about taboo or sensitive topics.
 Worse, the company may even be forced to share the information it collects with law enforcement.

 “I think people in the region need to be very cautious when using the app,” Joe Westby, a researcher for Amnesty Tech, told Middle East Eye.
 “The early promise of platforms to connect people and enable greater freedom of expression can quickly turn sour.”